storyofhwan/senlab-service/wp-content/plugins/piklist/readme.txt

 4. Ask questions on our <a href="https://piklist.com/support/">Support Forum</a>.
 (We love hearing from our users)

 == Changelog ==

+= 0.9.9.13 =
+Release Date: November 20, 2017

+* UPDATE: updated all references to http to https

 = 0.9.9.12 =
 Release Date: April 5, 2017